 - An episode of Burn Notice had Michael with a bullet in the back from an assassin trying to kill him.
 It was from a ricochet and wasn't deep but still hurt like hell.
 As he didn't want to have to explain it to a hospital he had his brother fish it out, and the narration brings up that he had to deal with third world medicine before.

-- Justified in The Flash (2014).
-Barry's Super Speed also increases his metabolism to the point that if he did use anasthetic it would burn right through him, making using them pointless.
+- The Flash (2014): Barry's Super Speed also increases his metabolism to the point that if he did use anesthetic it would burn right through him before finishing any kind of surgery.

 - Dollhouse.
 Adelle DeWitt at the end of "A Spy in the House of Love" when she's getting a gunshot wound stitched up by Dr Saunders.
 It's implied she's punishing herself for trusting Laurence Dominic, who turned out to be an NSA mole.